-Stockholders who intend to have a proposal considered for inclusion in our proxy materials for presentation at our 2024 Annual Meeting of Stockholders must submit the proposal to our Corporate Secretary at our offices at 333 Encinal

-Street, Santa Cruz, CA 95060 in writing no later than December 27, 2023.
+Stockholders who intend to have a proposal considered for inclusion in our proxy materials for presentation at our 2025 Annual Meeting must submit the proposal to our Corporate Secretary at our offices at 333 Encinal Street, Santa Cruz, CA 95060 in writing no later than December 26, 2024.
 Stockholder proposals must comply with the requirements of Rule 14a-8 under the Exchange Act of 1934, as amended (the "Exchange Act"), and related SEC regulations under Rule 14a-8 regarding the inclusion of stockholder proposals in company-sponsored proxy materials.

-Stockholders intending to present a proposal at the 2024 Annual Meeting of Stockholders, or to nominate a person for election as a director, but not to include the proposal in our proxy statement, must comply with the requirements set forth in our Bylaws.
-Our Bylaws require, among other things, that our Secretary receive written notice from the stockholder of record of their intent to present such proposal or nomination not less than 90 days nor more than 120 days prior to the one-year anniversary of the preceding year's annual meeting.
-Therefore, we must receive notice of such a proposal or nomination for the 2024 Annual Meeting of Stockholders no earlier than February 22, 2024, and no later than March 24, 2024.
+Stockholders intending to present a proposal at the 2025 Annual Meeting, or to nominate a person for election as a director, but not to include the proposal in our proxy statement, must comply with the requirements set forth in our Bylaws.
+Our Bylaws require, among other things, that our Corporate Secretary receive written notice from the stockholder of record of their intent to present such proposal or nomination not less than 90 days nor more than 120 days prior to the one-year anniversary of the preceding year's annual meeting.
+Therefore, we must receive notice of such a proposal or nomination for the 2025 Annual Meeting no earlier than February 14, 2025, and no later than March 16, 2025.
 The notice must contain all information required by the Bylaws, a copy of which is available upon request to our Secretary.
-If the date of the 2024 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after June 22, 2024, then our Secretary must receive such written notice not earlier than the close of business on the 90th day prior to the 2024 Annual Meeting or, if later, the close of business on 10th day following the day on which we first publicly disclose the date of such meeting.
-In addition to satisfying the foregoing requirements under our Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 23, 2024.
+If the date of the 2025 Annual Meeting is more than 30 days before or more than 60 days after June 14, 2025, then our Corporate Secretary must receive such written notice not earlier than the close of business on the 90^a day prior to the 2025 Annual Meeting or, if later, the close of business on the 10^a day following the day on which we first publicly disclose the date of such meeting.
+In addition to satisfying the foregoing requirements under our Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 15, 2025.

-In connection with the 2024 Annual Meeting of Stockholders, we intend to file a proxy statement and a WHITE proxy card with the SEC in connection with our solicitation of proxies for that meeting.
+Our Bylaws require that any stockholder directly or indirectly soliciting proxies from other stockholders must use a proxy card color other than white, which is reserved for the exclusive use by our board of directors.
+In connection with the 2025 annual meeting of stockholders, we intend to file a proxy statement and a WHITE proxy card with the SEC in connection with our solicitation of proxies for that meeting.